webaverse/stable-diffusion/docs/installation/INSTALL_LINUX.md

 9. Subsequently, to relaunch the script, be sure to run "conda activate ldm" (step 5, second command), enter the `stable-diffusion` directory, and then launch the dream script (step 8).
 If you forget to activate the ldm environment, the script will fail with multiple `ModuleNotFound` errors.

+10. Instal redis or run the docker compose in dockers/ folder, using docker-compose up -d, rename the .env-default to .env and set the redis credentials based on your installation

 ### Updating to newer versions of the script

 This distribution is changing rapidly.
 If you used the `git clone` method (step 5) to download the stable-diffusion directory, then to update to the latest and greatest version, launch the Anaconda window, enter `stable-diffusion` and type: